 Travel etiquette has become a hot topic.
-I love to arrive in new cities, but I don't always love the journey.
-Additionally, I have yet to encounter a person who can't relate on this subject.
+I love to arrive in new cities, especially when I can also love the journey.
+Additionally, I have yet to encounter a person who can't relate to this subject.
 A word to the wise, when traveling, we're in this together.
 Learn how to be a good traveler and it will take you surprisingly far—happily.

 It has taken an education in the ongoing trends of travel combined with research into etiquette that exists in the world of transit—especially internationally, to form a set of travel tips you can rely on.
 If you have a question, we always love to give you a well-researched, reliable answer.
 Ask away.
 Buon viaggio!

 LEAN BACK Yes, you can recline—slowly and politely.
 It's not recommended to ask permission, but a polite second of eye-contact that says, "I know you're there and I'm being careful," is recommended when possible.

 TIGHT SQUEEZE The middle seat gets both arm rests.
 It's their only luxury, don't deny them this little win.